-Now let’s look at how much more difficult or easy it would be to keep adding new pieces — data points — depending on what type of database your CDP is using:
+Now, let’s look at how much more difficult or easy it would be to keep adding new pieces — data points — depending on what type of database your CDP is using:

-If you started with a relational database, the surface for your puzzle would have come with a space carved out for each of the first 100 puzzle pieces in advance.
+- If you started with a relational database, the surface for your puzzle would have come with a space carved out for each of the first 100 puzzle pieces in advance.
 But as soon as you needed to expand to an additional 500 pieces, you’d have to take the whole thing apart and build a new surface from scratch with an additional 500 spaces carved out for what you need, which takes a lot of time, resources, and money.
 In the off chance you know exactly what you need ahead of time, this might not be a problem.
 But I’ve yet to find a company who can say that was the case.

-If you started with an event-stream database, those first 100 pieces were manageable.
+- If you started with an event-stream database, those first 100 pieces were manageable.
 But to add 500 more pieces actually means finding those 500 in a bucket of puzzle pieces with 10x more than you need.
 And then 20x.
 And 50x.
 Suddenly, in order to complete the puzzle, you have to weed through thousands and thousands of pieces for every one piece you need to find.
 Eventually, you’re running out of table space to account for all of these pieces.
 So you have to either 1) buy a much bigger table or 2) choose which puzzle pieces to throw away because there just isn’t room for all of it.

-If you started with a profile database, you’d have an unblemished table that comes with some guidelines about where to start building and where to place puzzle pieces in anticipation of what’s to come.
+- If you started with a profile database, you’d have an unblemished table that comes with some guidelines about where to start building and where to place puzzle pieces in anticipation of what’s to come.
 This table has an endless number of extending leaves within it.
 So when you need more room to account for the additional pieces, you can expand adjacently – and only as much as you need in that moment – as opposed to buying a bigger table.
 When you get a critical piece that changes the whole complexion of the puzzle, you can shift the entire work-in-progress to keep building in a new direction.

 CDP Buyer Beware

-To be clear: different architectures underlying CDPs bring different strengths to bear.
-But for organizations who want to make the customer the central object of their entire tech stack, taking into account what the long-term implications and as yet-unforeseen consequences could be is an exercise well worth undertaking before you buy a CDP.
+To be clear: Different database architectures underlying CDPs bring different strengths to bear.
+But for organizations that want to make the customer the central object of their entire tech stack, taking into account what the long-term implications and as yet-unforeseen consequences could be is an exercise well worth undertaking before you buy a CDP.